-(a) Level One Instructional Service Agreement.

-(1) A college may offer continuing education courses in an area assigned to another

-- (A) Resources are solely provided by the college requesting permission to enter into another college's service area; and - (B) The requesting college does not share the FTE with the other college(s).

-For the purposes of this rule, "an area assigned to another college" shall include an online class that is set up to specifically target students in another college's service area.

-- (2) The level one instructional service agreement shall: - (A) Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level one instructional service agreements: - (B) Be signed by the presidents of each participating college; - (C) Specify the course(s) or program(s) to be delivered into the other college's service area; - (D) Specify the plan for delivery of the instruction; - (E) Specify the conditions and time frame for termination of the agreement; and - (F) Be maintained on file at all colleges involved for compliance review purposes. - (b) Level Two Instructional Service Agreement. - (1) Two or more colleges may jointly offer continuing education courses by providing a written, level two instructional service agreement under the following conditions: - (A) Resources are shared between the participating colleges; and - (B) FTE may be shared between the participating colleges. - (2) The level two instructional service agreement shall: - (A) Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level two instructional service agreements; - (B) Be signed by the president of each participating college; - (C) Specify the course(s) to be delivered to the other college's service area; - (D) Specify the plan for delivery of the instruction; - (E) Specify the proration of resources and FTE allocated for each college; - (F) Specify the conditions and time frame for termination of the agreement;
+- (a) Level One Instructional Service Agreement. - A college may offer continuing education courses in an area assigned to another college by providing a written, level one instructional service agreement under the following conditions: - a.
+Resources are solely provided by the college requesting permission to enter into another college's service area; and - b.
+The requesting college does not share the FTE with the other college(s).
+For the purposes of this rule, "an area assigned to another college" shall include an online class that is set up to specifically target students in another college's service area. - 2) The level one instructional service agreement shall: - a.
+Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level one instructional service agreements: - b.
+Be signed by the presidents of each participating college; - c.
+Specify the course(s) or program(s) to be delivered into the other college's service area; - d.
+Specify the plan for delivery of the instruction; - e.
+Specify the conditions and time frame for termination of the agreement; and - f.
+Be maintained on file at all colleges involved for compliance review purposes. - (b) Level Two Instructional Service Agreement. - 1) Two or more colleges may jointly offer continuing education courses by providing a written, level two instructional service agreement under the following conditions: - a.
+Resources are shared between the participating colleges; and - b.
+FTE may be shared between the participating colleges. - 2) The level two instructional service agreement shall:

-- (G)Be filed with the System Office President prior to implementation of the course(s); and - (H) Be maintained on file at all colleges involved for compliance review purposes.
+- a.
+Be approved by each local board of trustees unless the board has delegated authority to the president to enter into level two instructional service agreements; - b.
+Be signed by the president of each participating college; - c.
+Specify the course(s) to be delivered to the other college's service area; - d.
+Specify the plan for delivery of the instruction; - e.
+Specify the proration of resources and FTE allocated for each college; - f.
+Specify the conditions and time frame for termination of the agreement; - g.
+Be filed with the System Office President prior to implementation of the course(s); and - h.
+Be maintained on file at all colleges involved for compliance review purposes.